 India ready to help in Ukraine; urges diaspora to contest biased narratives

-In an apparent reference to the debates on Indian democracy that have been a dominant strain in American academia and media, the minister suggested that those who had “lost out their monopoly to shape narratives in India” and were uncomfortable with India’s own way will continue to try to shape India from outside – he urged the diaspora to contest these narratives.
+In an apparent reference to the debates on Indian democracy that have been a dominant strain in American academia and media, the minister suggested that those who had lost out their monopoly to shape narratives in India, and were uncomfortable with India’s own way, will continue to try to shape India from outside and urged the diaspora to contest these narratives.

 Jaishankar was speaking at a community event in Washington DC — soon after he arrived on the Amtrak from New York — to discuss a book on Prime Minister Narendra Modi’s 20 year in elected political office.
 He read out short passages on Modi from his own chapter, besides the ones written by the late Lata Mangeshkar, home minister Amit Shah, writer Amish Tripathi and Indian-American community leader Bharat Barai, in the book.